willyd332/DINNEEN-CSMAP-YOUTUBE-TASK/README.md

   - For some reason, the API was not returning an object that included a "nextPageToken" and so the number of videos returned is limited.
   - There might have been an issue with how I was accessing the API, however, I did not have enough time to resolve this issue, and so my results are limited to the first returned page.
   - Given more time, I would have read the documentation more closely/experimented to resolve this issue.
+> After some research, it looks like this is a common problem [For Example](https://issuetracker.google.com/issues/35177262).

 **2. Sampling Frame**
   - While the task asked for 100 videos and <500 comments, it did not specify the sampling frame.